 Register for the Goods Vehicle Movement Service

-Obtain Importer's GB and XI EORI number For every movement
+Obtain Importer's XI EORI number For every movement

-Obtain Exporter's GB and XI EORI number (if unknown, indicate on form)
+Obtain exporter’s XI EORI number (if unknown, indicate on form)

 Prepare journey details including addresses, place(s) of loading and unloading